 - Tightening or reinforcing the ring around the valve (annulus)

-Some heart valve repair procedures may be performed using a long, thin tube (catheter) and clips, plugs or other devices, but the majority of these remain investigational.
+Some heart valve repair procedures are performed using a long, thin tube (catheter) and clips, plugs or other devices, and regular technology advances allow new procedures to be done.

 Heart valve replacement

-If your heart valve can't be repaired, your doctor may recommend heart valve replacement.
+If your heart valve can't be repaired and a catheter-based procedure is not feasible, the valve might need to be replaced.
 To replace a heart valve, your doctor removes the heart valve and replaces it with a mechanical valve or a valve made from cow, pig or human heart tissue (biological tissue valve).

 Biological valves often eventually need to be replaced, as they degenerate over time.
 If you have a mechanical valve, you'll need to take blood-thinning medications for the rest of your life to prevent blood clots.
-Doctors will discuss with you the risks and benefits of each type of valve and discuss which valve may be appropriate for you.
+Doctors will discuss with you the risks and benefits of each type of valve.

-A minimally invasive catheter procedure may be conducted to replace certain heart valves.
-For example, a catheter procedure may be performed to insert a replacement valve into a biological replacement valve in the heart that is no longer working properly.
+A minimally invasive catheter procedure might be used to replace certain heart valves.
+For example, a catheter procedure might be performed to insert a replacement valve into a biological replacement valve in the heart that is no longer working properly.

 After the procedure

 After your heart valve surgery, you'll generally spend a day or more in the intensive care unit (ICU).
-You'll be given fluids, nutrition and medications through intravenous (IV) lines.
-Other tubes will drain urine from your bladder and drain fluid and blood from your heart and chest.
-You may be given oxygen.
+You'll be given fluids and medications through intravenous (IV) lines.
+Other tubes will drain urine from your bladder and fluid and blood from your chest.
+You might be given oxygen through a mask or nasal prongs in your nose.

-Your treatment team may monitor your condition and watch for signs of infection in your incision sites.
+Your treatment team will monitor your condition and watch for signs of infection in your incision sites.
 Your team will check your blood pressure, breathing and heart rate.
-Your treatment team will also work with you to manage pain you may experience after surgery.
+The team will also work with you to manage any pain you have after surgery.

 Your doctor will give you instructions to follow during your recovery, such as watching for signs of infection in your incisions, properly caring for incisions, taking medications, and managing pain and other side effects after your surgery.

-After heart valve surgery, you may be able to return to daily activities, such as working, driving and exercise.
+After heart valve surgery, you might be able to return to daily activities, such as working, driving and exercise.
 Your doctor will discuss with you when you can return to activities.
-You'll generally still need to take certain medications.
+You'll generally need to take certain medications.

 Explore Mayo Clinic studies testing new treatments, interventions and tests as a means to prevent, detect, treat or manage this disease.